carolinechoi/pdf-bean-art/README.md

 ## To-Do:
 - ~~modify code to recognize digits~~
 - modify code to recognize standard punctuation
+- run program on more complex looking PDFs (ex: newspaper archives)
 - shorten time complexity of the algorithm
 - make a front-facing website so that it'll be easier for people to upload their PDFs